Inequality of Opportunity and Income Redistribution: Main Results

 \section{Main Results}

 The primary outcome we examine is the fraction of earnings, $r_{ip}$, that spectator $i$ redistributes from the winner to the loser in worker pair $p$.
 We refer to the worker who initially receives the total earnings as the ``winner'' and the worker who initially receives no earnings as the ``loser.''
 When $r_{ip}=0$, the loser gets none of the total earnings, and the winner retains all the earnings.
 Both workers receive half of the total earnings when $r_{ip}=0.5$.
+The primary outcomes, hypotheses, and empirical specifications described in this section were pre-registered in our pre-analysis plan.
+We note any deviations in the main text.